List of Wallace & Gromit characters: Shaun the Sheep

-In his 2015 spin-off film, Shaun and the flock go off to the big city to save the farmer.
+In his 2015 spin-off film, Shaun, Bitzer and the flock go off to the big city on a mission to save the farmer.

 Like with Gromit, there was a Shaun trail statue auction in 2015 in Bristol, but this time it was also held in London.
 It raised £1.1 million.
 The Gromit "globe-trotter" by Sarah Matthews sold for £28,000.

-In the second film, Farmageddon, Shaun meets an alien called Lula and attempts to send her back into space.
+In the second film, Farmageddon, Shaun meets an alien called Lu-La and helps to send her back into space.

 Wendolene Ramsbottom

 Wendolene (voiced by Anne Reid) is the owner of the town's Wool Shop and Wallace's first love interest.
 She was the owner of Preston following her father's death.
-At the end of A Close Shave, Wallace tries to warm up to her by inviting her to his house for cheese but is heartbroken when he learns it brings her out in a rash.
+She grows fond of Wallace.
+At the end of A Close Shave, Wallace tries to warm up to her by inviting her to his house for cheese but is heartbroken when he learns it brings her out in a rash, meaning they can only be friends.

 Preston

-Preston is a cyberdog (robot) invented by Wendolene's father, and is the main antagonist in A Close Shave.
-Preston was created to watch over and protect Wendolene if her father ever died, but the cyberdog subsequently turned out to be evil.
-He is the head of a sheep kidnapping operation that turns them into dog food.
+Preston is a cyber-dog (robot) invented by Wendolene's father, and is the main antagonist in A Close Shave.
+Preston was created to watch over and protect Wendolene after her father was gone, but the cyber-dog subsequently turned out to be evil.
+He forces Wendolene to assist him in a sheep kidnapping operation that turns them into dog food and restocks the Wool Shop.
 When put in control of the Mutton-O-Matic, he sees an opportunity to make use of all the shorn sheep.

 He is a spoof of the Terminator as he has a robotic endoskeleton under fake fur.

+Introduced in other media

+Mr Patel

+Mr Patel is Wallace's next door neighbour who lives at 64 West Wallaby Street.
+He is a pigeon racer and has a flock of pigeons living in his back garden.
+Which makes life difficult for Wallace and Gromit whenever they hang their washing out to dry.
+He is also an expert with the shipping forecast which helps him with his pigeon racing.
+Mr Patel appears in the comics and audio adaptations of Anoraknophobia and Crackers in Space.

+Bill Cheesy Cheeseman

+Bill Cheeseman is a famous cheese maker from Wensleydale and is the identical twin brother of Chalky.
+He has blonde hair and moustache and has a curl on top of his head.
+He is often bright and friendly and has a cheerful personality.
+He's also becomes Wendolene's love interest, which Wallace hesitantly accepts.
+In the comics, he is twice kidnapped by Chalky and ends up being saved by Wallace and Gromit.
+Bill only appears in the comics and audio adaptations of The Curse of the Ramsbottoms and Crackers in Space.